 - Never stop, skip or change the amount (dose) of medication you take without talking with your doctor first.

 - Keep a current list of all medications you take, including any over-the-counter medications, herbal remedies and dietary supplements.
-Share this list with your health care providers at each visit.
+Share this list with your health care professionals at each visit.

 6. Lead a healthier life.
 Hearing that you have or are at risk for cardiovascular disease can be very worrying.
-Many people say it was the wake-up call they needed to make positive lifestyle changes.
+Many people say it was the wake-up call they needed to adopt healthy habits.

-- Eat well.
+- Eat better.
 Make smart, heart-healthy food choices.
 That means eating a diet rich in fruits, vegetables and whole grains and cutting down on saturated, trans and other types of fats.

 - Don’t smoke or drink alcohol to excess.
 Women should have no more than one-half drink per day; men should have no more than one drink per day.